OhMyGuus/BetterCrewLink/README.md

 ### Android & Chromebook

-Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#installation) in BetterCrewlink-mobile to see how to install the Android version. (requires a PC player)
+Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#installation) in BetterCrewlink-mobile to see how to install the Android/Chromebook version. (requires a PC player)

 ### iOS & macOS